kubernetes/community/sig-wg-lifecycle.md

 ### Prerequisites for a SIG
 - [ ] Read [sig-governance.md]
 - [ ] Ensure all SIG Chairs, Technical Leads, and other leadership roles are [community members]
-- [ ] Send an email to the Steering Committee <steering@kubernetes.io> to scope the SIG and get provisional approval.
+- [ ] Send an email to the Steering Committee <steering@kubernetes.io> to scope the SIG and get provisional approval
 - [ ] Look at the checklist below for processes and tips that you will need to do while this is going on.
 It's best to collect this information upfront so you have a smoother process to launch
 - [ ] Follow the [SIG charter process] to propose and obtain approval for a charter
 - [ ] Announce new SIG on kubernetes-dev@googlegroups.com